 The process for the notification and resolution of a grievance related to sexual misconduct is outlined in the College's Sexual Assault and Sexual Harassment Policy.

 The College will always seek to deal with grievances in a constructive, confidential and timely manner.

 Access to Grievance Procedures

-The College acknowledges it has an obligation to ensure such students are not disadvantaged by the procedures required in the grievance investigation and resolution process.
-Therefore, students or intending students may request any, or all, of the following additional services:
+The College assumes the parties involved act in genuine good faith with a view to resolution.
+It acknowledges it has an obligation to ensure students are not disadvantaged by the procedures required in the grievance investigation and resolution process.
+Therefore, students may request any, or all, of the following additional services:

 - provision of a complete copy of the grievance procedures, posted by regular mail services or emailed to them, it they are not already in possession of a copy and do not have access to the website.